alephao/alephao.github.io/resume.markdown

 Ensemble is a consulting company located in Sydney with a technology branch focused on delivering innovations in productivity.

-I started working on Ensemble from Brazil as a Freelancer.
+I started working at Ensemble as a Freelancer while living in Brazil.
 After a few months, I got hired full-time and moved to Australia.
 My job there was to create and maintain the Android (Kotlin) and iOS (Swift) apps for their primary product, as well as work on the web version's back-end (Ruby on Rails) and front-end (Angular).

 **Responsibilities and Highlights**